tonyscottpage/site/_posts/2014-12-08-boundaries2.markdown

 </div>
 <a onclick="showMoreOrLess(this,'restOfArticle');">Click to see more...</a>

-There is little doubt that today's open access is affecting our choices as consumers and workers.
+There is little doubt that today's more open access is affecting our choices as consumers and workers.
 When people are the face of their brand, senior leaders are beginning to realise their success flows less from their business decisions, and more from the culture they create.

 When that penny truly drops, what different kind of lleader might you become?